 What Technologies Assist Telehealth?

-Because telehealth uses these technologies, its reach isn’t limited by the same physical constraints hospitals and medical practices contend with; telehealth can be to healthcare what Amazon is to shopping.
-As such, it offers widespread accessibility, affordability, and a range of needed services for patients who might not otherwise get it.
+Because telehealth uses these technologies, its reach isn’t limited by the same physical constraints hospitals and medical practices contend with.
+Telehealth offers widespread accessibility, affordability and a range of needed services for patients who might not otherwise get it.

 Telehealth Is Cost-Effective

-Several promising studies have been conducted which demonstrate positive outcomes of telehealth services for patients who have had a stroke, cardiovascular disease and psychiatric issues, as well as many other health issues.
+Several studies demonstrate positive outcomes of telehealth services for patients who have had a stroke, cardiovascular disease and psychiatric issues, as well as many other health issues.
 What the healthcare community learns from these studies also serves to refine current telehealth programs in their nascent phase of development.

 What Does the Present and Future of Telehealth Look Like in Texas?

-The global telemedicine market is expected to reach $113.1 billion by 2025, according to a report by Grand View Research, Inc. Growing rates of chronic health issues including cardiovascular disease, diabetes and cancer, as well as a long list of non-life threatening conditions warrant new healthcare solutions for monitoring and treating these conditions.
+The global telemedicine market is expected to reach $317.59 billion by 2030, according to a report published by ResearchAndMarkets.com.
+Growing rates of chronic health issues — including cardiovascular disease, diabetes and cancer, as well as a long list of non-life-threatening conditions — warrant new healthcare solutions for monitoring and treating these conditions.
 In addition, the large and aging Baby Boomer population is driving demand for new forms of geriatric care.
-Many aging patients want more convenient solutions that would allow them to explore more new forms of care and to get medical attention at home.
+Many aging patients want more convenient solutions that allow them to explore more new forms of care and to get medical attention at home.

 In 2017, the Texas Medical Board adopted a broad set of telehealth and telemedicine rules and regulations to finally enable this solution to take root in the formerly-resistant Lone Star State.
 These new rules have been endorsed by the Texas e-Health Alliance, Texas Academy of Physician Assistants and the Texas Hospital Association.
-These rules and regulations enable Texas healthcare practitioners to establish doctor-patient relationships via telehealth technologies, whereas they had been limited to in-person initial meetings in the past.
-The rules also set parameters for issuing prescriptions via telehealth technologies, but set limitations on pain management prescriptions which can lead to opioid abuse.
+Recent regulations also enable Texas healthcare practitioners to establish doctor-patient relationships via telehealth technologies, whereas they had been limited to in-person initial meetings in the past.
+The rules also set parameters for issuing prescriptions via telehealth technologies but set limitations on pain management prescriptions which can lead to opioid abuse.

-When the political dust settles, the potential for telehealth to provide affordable solutions for patients with mental health issues is perhaps even more promising than for physical health issues.
-The stigma of mental health conditions often leads people to avoid the imagined embarrassment of in-person treatment, but telehealth could remove that barrier.
-It could also lower the costs of mental health services.
-In light of the public outcry for solutions to mental health issues that may have been partially responsible for the recent mass shootings, telehealth presents a way to address an American crisis.
+The potential for telehealth to provide affordable solutions for patients with mental health issues is perhaps even more promising than for physical health issues.
+The stigma of mental health conditions often leads people to avoid the imagined embarrassment of in-person treatment, but telehealth can remove that barrier.
+It can also lower the costs of mental health services.
+Considering the public outcry for solutions to mental health issues that may have been partially responsible for the recent mass shootings, telehealth presents a way to address an U.S. crisis.

 Telehealth and Your Career

 There is little doubt that telehealth will become a central component of healthcare in the United States and worldwide.
-As a student in the Texas A&M University-Corpus Christi (TAMU-CC) online MBA program with a Concentration in Healthcare Administration, you will gain plenty of exposure to telehealth advancements and career options for healthcare administrators.
+As a student in the TAMU-CC online MBA program with a Concentration in Healthcare Administration, you will gain plenty of exposure to telehealth advancements and career options for healthcare administrators.

 Learn more about TAMU-CC’s online MBA with a Concentration in Healthcare Administration program.